Online Marriage and Family Therapy (MFT) Degree Programs

 Focus of treatment

-MFTs primarily use cognitive behavioral therapy to help their clients understand their thoughts and perceptions.
-The goal of cognitive behavioral therapy is to reverse the thought patterns that make the client’s life difficult and establish healthier outlooks to use going forward.
-This is done systematically by asking questions and listening to the answers to find underlying problems in the client’s psyche.
+MFTs primarily use cognitive behavioral therapy to help clients understand their own thoughts and perceptions.
+Cognitive behavioral therapy involves changing thought patterns that make the client’s life difficult and establishing healthier outlooks to use going forward, according to the American Psychological Association.
+This can be done systematically by asking questions and listening to the answers to find underlying problems in the client’s psyche.

 Questions can be related to how a person feels when they receive praise or reliving a past experience to help clarify emotional responses.
-While the client is experiencing their deep emotions, the MFT provides support and feedback that helps to nurture their growth.
-Cognitive behavioral therapy is all about building coping tools that keep life in perspective.
+While the client is experiencing deep emotions, the MFT provides support and feedback that can help nurture their growth.
+Cognitive behavioral therapy is about developing coping tools that keep life in perspective.

-MFTs assist individuals, couples and families in addressing their relationship problems.
-By earning their MFT degree, they learn how to help others cope and address their issues.
-While there are many different tools and techniques an LMFT will learn while earning their degree, there are also many skill sets to learn.
-The skills one can expect to gain from a degree in marriage and family therapy include:
+MFTs assist individuals, couples, and families in addressing their relationship problems.
+By earning an MFT degree, they learn how to help others cope with, and address, their issues.
+In addition to tools and techniques, students can learn a range of skills useful in their profession.
+A degree in marriage and family therapy can equip individuals with skills such as:

 • Organizational skills